Back to business! Launch Your New Business with 10% Off— Start Now

 Sending a Telegraphic Transfer (TT) involves a few steps, which can vary slightly depending on your bank:

-2. Collect Recipient Information: Include their name, account number, and their bank’s BIC/SWIFT code for international transfers.
+2. Collect Recipient Information: Once you know your bank offers TTs, collect the necessary details about the recipient.
+This includes their full name, account number, and the bank’s code such as BIC/SWIFT code if you are sending international transfers.

 3. Specify Transfer Details: Decide the amount and currency for the transfer.
 Be mindful of exchange rates and possible conversion fees if sending in a foreign currency.

-5. Fill in Payment Information: Enter all necessary transfer information, and check if additional details are required for larger transactions.
+5. Fill in Payment Information: Enter all necessary transfer information, and check if additional details are required for larger amounts or for international transactions.

-6. Review Fees and Confirm Transaction: Be aware of all associated fees, including any charges for currency conversion, before finalizing the transfer.
+6. Review Fees and Confirm Transaction: Be aware of all associated fees, including any charges for currency conversion, before finalising the transfer.
+Domestic transfer fees are often straightforward, while international ones are more complex.
+For example, using SWIFT may involve intermediary banks, and the fees for these services may be unpredictable.

 7. Track and Record: Use the provided reference number to track your transfer.